Annual Report 2014....... / .......Yearly Overview 2015

 We are grateful for your past participation in building the local, small farm revival.
 We hope your experience was palatable, satisfying, and worth repeating!

 These ideas and ideals may represent something of your own.
 We welcome your participation in the coming farm seasons.
 Please feel free to call or email us back with any questions, comments, or concerns.

-Don't forget our yearly Spring Equinox Gathering and Open House, Sunday, March 18, from 1-5 PM.
+Don't forget our yearly Spring Equinox Gathering and Open House, Sunday, March 22, from 1-5 PM.
 Modified potluck, some meats, drinks, and vegetable dishes provided.
 Full meal by 1-2 pm, but some items available through the afternoon.
 Music from 3 - 4:30.
-Kids can try out our new tire swing, and give us a full report.
-Spaces limited, please RSVP, by Mar 16.
+Kids can try out our play fort and sand box, and give us a full report.
+Spaces limited, please RSVP, by Mar 18.